samuel-h-owen/api-directory_documentation/pages/devloping-publishing-apis.md

    - The API product is properly configured & secured
    - The provided OpenAPI spec fully describes your API product
    - You have obtained the necessary approvals from the appropriate data stewards
-   - The data exposed by your API meets the [API Directory Data Sensitivity Guidelines](sensitivity-guidelines)
+   - The data exposed by your API meets the [API Directory Data Sensitivity Guidelines][sensitivity-guidelines]
    - For restricted APIs that will require approvals before a subscription is granted, the proper approval protocols have been defined

 4. **Deploy Your API Product**